mporan/list-control/README.md

 1. Import plug-in file 'dynamic_action_plugin_apexux_mporan_listcontrol.sql' from 'source' directory into your application.
 2. Create a List or Classic Report region (#1 on image) and specify list or query respectively.
 3. Provide return values on list/query using the instructions on ["How to define return values"](#how-to-define-return-values)
-4. On region attributes (#2 on image) select Media List or Card template.
+4. On region attributes (#2) select Media List or Card template.
-5. Create a new page item inside target region (#3 on image).
+5. Create a new page item inside target region (#3).
 6. For page item 'Type' select 'List Control [Plug-In]'.
 <br/><br/>
 ![Install](https://github.com/mporan/list-control/blob/master/install.png)